LetsGaming/LED-Controller-GUI/readme.md

 # LED-Controller-Interface
-This repository contains an HTML, CSS, and JavaScript code for an animation selection interface.
-The interface allows users to select and configure various animations to be displayed on an LED strip.
-The animations are categorized into three groups: standard animations, custom animations, and special animations.
+This repository contains HTML, CSS, and JavaScript code for an animation selection interface.
+The interface allows users to select and configure various animations to be displayed on an LED strip via an API.
+The animations are categorized into four groups: start animations, standard animations, custom animations, and special animations.
 ### Note
-Check out the LED-Controller-API this is the Interface for: [LED-Controller-API](https://github.com/LetsGaming/LED-Controller-API)
+Check out the LED-Controller-API, which this is the Interface for: [LED-Controller-API](https://github.com/LetsGaming/LED-Controller-API)

 ## Important
 * This implementation is only meant for local deployment!